gevorgar/DSCrm/README.md

 # DSCRM: Django based CRM system

-CRM system for keeping records of customers and service center orders
+CRM system for keeping records of customers and orders

 ## Installation and Usage